dustinslane/DrLight/README.md

 to what's in your .light file.
 Then it will replace both your direction & tangent with the reference values.

+In short: it will attempt to fix your interior lighting as best as it can

 ## Thanks to

 [@GTA-DPS]( https://github.com/GTA-DPS )